-Put them in the roasting tray with a good glug or two of olive oil, dried thyme and good amount of salt and pepper.
-Give them a good mix with your hands making sure they are evenly covered with oil and seasoning and put into preheated oven for 20 min.
+Put them in the roasting tray with olive oil, thyme and good amount of salt and pepper.
+Give them a mix with your hands making sure they are evenly covered with oil and seasoning and put into preheated oven for 20 min.

-After 20 minutes take the roasting tray with the potatoes out of the oven and give the potatoes a little shake (you might need to use spatula if they got a bit stuck to the bottom) and put your salmon fillets (skin down) on top.
+- After 20 minutes take the roasting tray with the potatoes out of the oven and give the potatoes a little shake (you might need to use spatula if they got a bit stuck to the bottom) and put your salmon fillets on top (skin down).

 Have you tried my Easy One-Pan Salmon & New Potatoes Bake?
-Leave a comment at the bottom of this post, I love reading them!
+Leave a comment and rating at the bottom of this post, I love reading them!

-I’m linking my Easy One-Pan Salmon & New Potatoes Bake with the following pages:
+Pin Easy Salmon & New Potatoes Tray Bake For Later!